 African Americans were educated in small schools, usually churches.
 There were seven schools that taught African American students in what were then primary and grammar schools across the state in 1866.
 These schools were mostly built and supported by African American Methodists and Quakers.
-Even after the Civil War, Delaware’s legislature was opposed to increasing support of public education for African Americans.
+Even after the Civil War, Delaware’s legislature was opposed to increasing support of public education, especially for African Americans.
 There was thinking it would lead to “Negro Domination”.
 This was the same reason this legislature was refusing to ratify the 13th, 14th and 15th Amendments.
 Due to the strong opposition, funding for African American education mostly relied on European American philanthropy, donations from churches, and local fundraising.
 The Delaware Association for the Moral Improvement and Education of Colored People (The Delaware Association) was established to oversee these activities and provide funding to African American communities requesting schools.
-The Freedman’s Bureau, created to assist recently freed African Americans with mostly education and employment, provided building materials for many African American schools as they saw African Americans in Delaware faced the same issues as African Americans in the south.
+The Freedman’s Bureau, was created to assist recently freed African Americans with mostly education and employment.
+It provided building materials for many African American schools as they saw African Americans in Delaware faced the same issues as African Americans in the south.

-Start of Howard High School
+Start of Howard School

 In 1866, General Oliver Otis Howard, leader of the Freedman’s Bureau, came to Wilmington and placed the cornerstone for the future Howard School.
-This occurred at the school’s original location of 12th and Orange.
+This occurred at the school’s original location at 12th and Orange.
 In 1867, there were three African American schools in Wilmington, including an all girls school.
 These schools didn’t have names and instead were distinguished by numbers.
 The Howard School would become number 16.
-Working to continue the progress of The Delaware Association, William Howard Day, Superintendent of African American schools in Delaware and the Eastern Shore, was an early African American leader in education.
+Working to continue the progress of The Delaware Association, William Howard Day, Superintendent of African American schools in Delaware and the Eastern Shore of Maryland, was an early African American leader in education.
 Although he only had the position for a few years, he made an impact.
 William Howard Day led pressure on the city council and Wilmington’s school board for financial support to provide a better school for African Americans.
 This funding, along with matched funds from the Freedmen’s Bureau would lead to the building of the original Howard School.
 On September 20, 1869, construction of the Howard School was complete.

 The Howard School initially had classrooms for primary school and grammar school with a student capacity of 304.
 Howard’s first principal’s name has been lost to history, but its second principal was Sallie A. Miller.
 She became the principal in 1876 and would continue in that role until 1883, when she was transferred to another school.
 Edwina B. Kruse was then promoted from assistant principal to principal, and she would remain Howard’s principal for over 30 years.

 The Howard School had its first graduation ceremony in June 30, 1885 with three African American girls completing its grammar school program.
 These girls were Louise Parm, Rhoda Robinson, and Lizzie Williams, the first African Americans to graduate from a school in Delaware.
 Howard started offering a high school curriculum in 1887.
-There would be challenges in teaching the high school curriculum as well as retaining students that could complete it, but in 1893 Howard High had its first high school graduates.
+There would be challenges in teaching the high school curriculum as well as retaining students that would complete it, but in 1893 Howard High had its first high school graduates.
 It graduated six students in that year.
 One of the last additions to Howard High School was Kindergarten, which started being offered around 1895.
 Howard High School would remain the only high school for African Americans in the entire state until Delaware State College, now Delaware State University, opened a high school in the 1920’s.

 The Howard Trio